Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Las Vegas' games this season have gone over 48 points three of six times.
+- Las Vegas and its opponents have gone over the current 49.5-point total in three of six games this season.

-- In 50% of Philadelphia's games this season (3/6), the teams combined to score more than Sunday's total of 48.
+- Philadelphia's games have gone over 49.5 points in three of six chances this season.

-- The two teams combine to average 47.3 points per game, 0.7 less than the over/under in this contest.
+- The two teams combine to score 47.3 points per game, 2.2 less than the over/under in this contest.

-- These two squads surrender a combined 49.3 points per game, 1.3 more than this contest's over/under.
+- The 49.3 combined points per game that these two squads have allowed this season are 0.2 fewer than the 49.5 over/under in this contest.

-- The average total in Raiders games this season is 47.5, 0.5 points fewer than Sunday's over/under of 48.
+- The average total in Raiders games this season is 47.5, 2.0 points fewer than Sunday's total of 49.5.

-- In 2020, games involving the Eagles have averaged a total of 50.2 points, 2.2 more than the set over/under in this contest.
+- In 2020, games involving the Eagles have averaged a total of 50.2 points, 0.7 more than the set total in this contest.

 Raiders stats and trends